-One of the most common tactics used by insurance adjusters to dissuade accident victims from filing a claim is telling them that they were partly at fault.
-For instance, in a car accident, one driver was speeding and under influence, while the other failed to yield.
+Some insurance adjusters may attempt to dissuade accident victims from pursuing compensation by telling them that they were partly at fault.
+For instance, in a car accident, one driver was speeding and under the influence, while the other failed to yield.
 While the second driver was partly at fault for the accident, this does not bar them from recovering damages, according to the contributory fault principle defined in the Ohio Revised Code Section 2315.33.

 Represent You without Asking for Advance Fees

-At Babin Law, LLC you will find a team of experienced Columbus spinal cord injury attorneys, who use their knowledge of the law and dedication to maximize the amounts of compensation you deserve.
-Call us now for a free consultation: 614-412-0877!
+At Babin Law, LLC you will find a team of experienced Columbus spinal cord injury attorneys, who use their knowledge of the law and dedication to maximize the amounts of compensation our clients deserve.
+Call or contact us today for a free consultation: (614) 761-8800!